Ashford & Simpson: Recent years and Ashford's death

 In latter times, Ashford & Simpson recorded and toured sporadically, and in 1996, they opened a restaurant and live entertainment venue, Sugar Bar in New York City, with an open mic on Thursday nights, where performers included Queen Latifah, Vickie Natale and Felicia Collins.
 Ashford & Simpson recorded the album Been Found with poet Maya Angelou in 1996.
 Around that time, they were also featured disc jockeys on New York radio station WRKS.

 On August 16, 2006, Playbill Online reported that they were writing the score for a musical based on E. Lynn Harris's novel Invisible Life.
-In January 2007, they, along with Tina Turner, Mary J. Blige, Mariah Carey, Sidney Poitier, director Spike Lee, and comedian Chris Rock accompanied Oprah Winfrey when she opened her Leadership Academy for Girls in South Africa.

-They were given writing credit on Amy Winehouse's 2007 CD Back to Black for the single "Tears Dry on Their Own".
-The track is based on a sample of Marvin Gaye and Tammi Terrell's 1967 Motown hit "Ain't No Mountain High Enough".
-They had begun performing their act in small, intimate venues, such as Feinstein's at the Regency in New York and the Rrazz Room in San Francisco, and in January 2009, they released a CD and DVD of their live performances titled The Real Thing.
-On June 22, 2009, they made a guest performance at a party at Tribeca Rooftop, New York, to celebrate Virgin Atlantic's birthday party.
-They also made their first appearance in Tokyo, Japan, in November 2009, and performed eight shows in four days at Blue Note Tokyo.

-At President Barack Obama's 2009 inauguration, Ashford and Simpson rewrote their song, "Solid", as "Solid as Barack".
-They dedicated it to him at his inaugural festivities.

-Ashford died in a New York City hospital on August 22, 2011, four days before Valerie Simpson's 65th birthday, of complications from throat cancer.
+Ashford died at the age of 70 in a New York City hospital on August 22, 2011, four days before Valerie Simpson's 65th birthday, of complications from throat cancer.
 His publicist, Liz Rosenberg, said that he had undergone radiation therapy to treat his illness.

-Simpson released a new solo album in June 2012, called Dinosaurs Are Coming Back Again, which also features the last recorded performance of Nina Simone, a second duet with Roberta Flack and an instrumental version of "Ain't No Mountain High Enough".
+Simpson released a solo album in June 2012, called Dinosaurs Are Coming Back Again, which also featured the last recorded performance of Nina Simone, a second duet with Roberta Flack and an instrumental version of "Ain't No Mountain High Enough".

-In 2014, Simpson made a guest appearance on the title track to Kindred the Family Soul's album A Couple Friends.

 In May 2014, Simpson was awarded an Honorary Doctorate of Music from Berklee College of Music.

-Personal life

-Nick Ashford and Valerie Simpson had two daughters, Nicole (born in 1975), and Asia (born in 1987).
-Nicole graduated from Wesleyan University in 1997.